elastic/tedi/README.md

 docker build .tedi/build/elasticsearch-full
 ```

+This also provides a mechanism for building the results of `tedi render` with
+alternative build tools.

 ## Development

 Tedi is written in Python 3.6 with tests in pytest.
 Some type annotations can be